aerospike/aerospike-client-python/doc/client.rst

     .. method:: put(key, bins: dict[, meta: dict[, policy: dict[, serializer]]])

-        Write a record with a given *key* to the cluster.
+        Write a record with a given *key* to the cluster, or remove / add bins on a record with that given key.

         :param tuple key: a :ref:`aerospike_key_tuple` tuple associated with the record.
         :param dict bins: a :class:`dict` of bin-name / bin-value pairs.